Just One Evil Act

-Barbara is at a loss: The daughter of her friend Taymullah Azhar has been taken by her mother, and Barbara can’t really help—Azhar had never married Angelina, and his name isn’t on Hadiyyah’s, their daughter’s, birth certificate.
-He has no legal claim.
-Azhar and Barbara hire a private detective, but the trail goes cold.
+Barbara is at a loss: Hadiyyah, the daughter of her friend Taymullah Azhar, has been taken by her mother, and Barbara can’t really help.
+Azhar has no legal claim.

 It was supposed to be an exhibition match only: something to educate the populace in the finer points of women’s flat track roller derby.
 But it was a case of tell-that-to-the-players, for the women engaged in the bout were deadly serious.